Brad Pitt, Jennifer Aniston Renewed Romance Reportedly Made Justin Theroux Split, Reports ‘Radar Online’

 As the Inquisitr reported, Pitt recently allegedly joined Jennifer Aniston when she was dining with friends in Los Angeles.
 He kissed her in the restaurant, an alleged sign of their renewed romance.

 Brad’s former security guard, Kris Herzog, claimed that even during Pitt’s marriage to Angelina Jolie and Aniston’s marriage to Justin Theroux, the former lovebirds never lost their love for each other.
-Consequently, while outsiders view Aniston’s and Theroux’s split as shockingly sudden, the insider said that Pitt’s relationship with Aniston gradually resulted in the crumbling of her marriage to Justin.
+Consequently, while outsiders view Aniston and Theroux’s split as shockingly sudden, the insider said that Pitt’s relationship with Aniston gradually resulted in the crumbling of her marriage to Justin.

 Theroux and Aniston were married for just two years.